varya/steroids/_posts/cloud_services/2013-06-26-android-build-config.markdown

 For both Production and Ad Hoc Build, you need to enter:

 * Display Name for your app.
 This name will be shown under your app's icon on the device.
 Around 20 characters is a good length.
 * Package Identifier for your app.
 This must be a reverse-domain, Java-language-style package name, e.g. `com.phoenixfoundation.macgyverapp` (or `com.phoneixfoundation.macgyvertest` for an Ad Hoc build).
 You can use letters, numbers and underscores, but individual package name parts must start with letters.
 Don't use the `com.example` namespace when publishing your app.
+The package name has to have at least two parts, i.e. just `myappname` won't work but `com.myappname` will.
 * Version Code.
 This is an internal version number, set as an integer, e.g. "100".
 Each successive version of your app must have a higher Version Code.
 * Version Number.
 The version number shown to users, e.g. "1.0".